-The headteacher/principal will be the decision maker in respect of all low-level concerns; however, this may be undertaken in collaboration with the designated safeguarding lead.
+The Executive Headteacher/Head of School will be the decision maker in respect of all low-level concerns; however, this may be undertaken in collaboration with the designated safeguarding lead.

 Reports about supply staff or contractors will be notified to their employers.